ImperialCardioGenetics/ParalogueAnnotation_personal/Paralog_annotation.md

 If __--split_by_transcript__ is used then the code above is sufficient.
 Otherwise a python wrapper that includes additional formatting (__/data/Share/nick/Paralog_Anno/Tableize_wrapper.py__) that tableize couldn't do, i.e. separate variants that had multiple REF and ALT alleles was used to prepare the data for R.

+#### Datasets
+Clinvar Likely Pathogenic/Pathogenic and Likely Benign/Benign variant vcf files were extracted and downloaded via the method developed by Zhang *et al.* [@Zhang2017].

 #### Benchmarking performance of the plugin

 __/data/Share/nick/Paralog_Anno/multi_vcf_extractor_benchmark.py__ is used to demonstrate speed at which VEP+Plugin takes to run